SanthoshKumarM-0520/SanthoshKumarM-0520/README.md

 ### Full Stack Developer

 - 💡 Self-taught IT enthusiast with a keen interest in emerging technologies and blockchain.
-- 🌟 Passionate about continuous learning, innovation, and staying ahead in the tech landscape.
+- 🌟 Driven by a passion for continuous learning and innovation, always striving to stay ahead in the ever-evolving and fast-moving tech landscape.

 <img align="right" alt="Coding" width="400" src="https://github.com/user-attachments/assets/f78214f9-f0af-47c2-a26d-4d24877c358d">